jobsmato/web-jobsmato/content/about.md

 ## about us
 about_us:
   subtitle: WHO WE ARE
-  title: Hello, We’re Jobsmato Here For Your Help
+  title: Hello, We’re Jobsmato
-  content: Your online Health & Fitness companion that offers free assistance on its Facebook Group and provides quality paid guided personal training packages by and through website.
-We are the first ever, online manifesto in Bangladesh to make place you will select when you think of getting fit
+  content: At Jobsmato, we’re dedicated to transforming job searching into a seamless and rewarding experience.
+Our mission is simple to connect talented individuals with opportunities that inspire growth and success.

+  content1: We combine cutting-edge technology with a deep understanding of the job market to deliver personalized recommendations tailored to your skills, experience, and career goals.

+  content2: Whether you’re just starting your journey or aiming for the next big step, we’re here to help you every step of the way.
+Discover a platform where talent meets opportunity, and your future begins.

   image: /images/about/01.jpg

 ## our works